liquity/bold/README.md

 Redemptions are skipped for Troves with ICR  < 100%.
 This is to ensure that redemptions improve the ICR of the Trove.

-Unredeemable troves are also skipped (see unredeemable Troves section [LINK]).
+Unredeemable troves are also skipped - see [unredeemable Troves section](#unredeemable-troves).

 ### Redemption fees